7 Questions to Ask Before You Stop Paying Your Student Loans in Forbearance

 Depending on your loans and financial situation, you might actually be better off making larger payments right now… or none at all.

 Don’t worry, we’ll explain.

-Some groups have been pressuring the Biden administration to up the limit to $50,000 in student loan debt or wipe out all $1.7 trillion outstanding student loan debt.
-And there are plenty of other factions who aren’t in favor of forgiving student loans at all and instead want to focus on relief efforts for other parts of the economy.
+Some groups have been pressuring the Biden administration to wipe out some or all of the $1.7 trillion outstanding student loan debt.
+And there are plenty of other factions who aren’t in favor of forgiving student loans at all.

 So with forbearance a sure thing and forgiveness a possibility, should you be making payments on your student loans?
 Let’s look at the factors that can help you decide.